 In each unit of Level 2, Lesson 2 includes a live action video featuring an Ojibwe family.
-Other lessons begin and end with animated videos.
+Most other lessons include animated videos.
 Within each unit, lessons cover a range of vocabulary, grammar, and cultural information.
 Beginning with Unit 14, each unit includes a special Conjugations section that focuses on one section of a verb paradigm.
 The Scope and Sequence section of this guide gives additional information about the structure of the lessons, including where to find the Conjugation sections.